domoszlai/juicy-gcode/README.md

 ## Features

 - **Configurable Curve Approximation**: Juicy-GCode offers three approximation methods to suit your needs
-   - with [biarcs](http://dlacko.org/blog/2016/10/19/approximating-bezier-curves-by-biarcs/) for maximal curve fitting: bezier curves are approximated with arcs ([G2, G3 commands](https://marlinfw.org/meta/gcode/)), the resulting path is [G1 continues](https://skill-lync.com/blogs/introductions-to-surface-continuities-and-its-types)
+   - with [biarcs](http://dlacko.org/blog/2016/10/19/approximating-bezier-curves-by-biarcs/) for maximal curve fitting: bezier curves are approximated with arcs ([G2, G3 commands](https://marlinfw.org/meta/gcode/)), the resulting path is [G1 continuous](https://skill-lync.com/blogs/introductions-to-surface-continuities-and-its-types)
-   - with linear approximation when arcs are not supported by your firmware: bezier curves are approximated with line segments ([G0, G1 commands](https://marlinfw.org/meta/gcode/)), the resulting path is [not smooth](https://skill-lync.com/blogs/introductions-to-surface-continuities-and-its-types), and the generated gcode is usually significantly larger
+   - with linear approximation when arcs are not supported by your firmware: bezier curves are approximated with line segments ([G0, G1 commands](https://marlinfw.org/meta/gcode/)), the resulting path is [not smooth](https://skill-lync.com/blogs/introductions-to-surface-continuities-and-its-types), and the generated GCode is usually significantly larger
-   - with cubic bezier curves if your firmware supports it: some firmwares (e.g. [Marlin](https://marlinfw.org/docs/gcode/G005.html)) can handle bezier curves directly ([G5 command](https://marlinfw.org/meta/gcode/)), the result is [G2 continues](https://skill-lync.com/blogs/introductions-to-surface-continuities-and-its-types)
+   - with cubic bezier curves if your firmware supports it: some firmwares (e.g. [Marlin](https://marlinfw.org/docs/gcode/G005.html)) can handle bezier curves directly ([G5 command](https://marlinfw.org/meta/gcode/)), the result is [G2 continuous](https://skill-lync.com/blogs/introductions-to-surface-continuities-and-its-types)
-- **Configurable 2.5D GCode generation**: Juicy-GCode allows you to configure the GCode generation by color information.
-This feature enables e.g. carving of 3D objects based on a single SVG file.
+- **Configurable 2.5D GCode generation**: Juicy-GCode allows you to configure the GCode generation by color information (this feature enables e.g. carving of 3D objects based on a single SVG file)
+   - extra GCode can be added to the beginning of a continous colored path
+   - GCode [parameters](https://reprap.org/wiki/G-code#G0_.26_G1:_Move) e.g. `E`, `F` or `S` can be set per color
+   - the number of passes can be set for a given color (upcoming feature)

 ## Installation

-The easiest way is to download one of the pre-built binaries from the [releases page](https://github.com/domoszlai/juicy-gcode/releases).
+The easiest way is to download one of the prebuilt binaries from the [releases page](https://github.com/domoszlai/juicy-gcode/releases).
 Alternatively, you can build from source code as follows:

 - Install [Stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/) if you do not have it yet